bigbinary/neeto-ui/README.md

 You can create new components in the `lib/components` and export them from `lib/index.js`.

+Running the `yarn start` command starts the local development server.
+To test changes or a new component:
+- create a corresponding file in `examples/Pages`
+- import the required component from `lib/components`
+- Add the link to your page in Sidebar `NAV_LINKS` and `ROUTER_LINKS` in `examples/Playground` OR
+- Import and use your component in an existing page.

 Running the `yarn storybook` command starts a storybook app.
+Use this application to test out changes and see how your component behaves in the storybook for **neetoUI**

+To see if **netoUI** gets built and bundled after changes run `yarn build`.
+To see if the storybook gets built run `yarn build-storybook`.

-Use this application to test out changes.
-Note that nothing in the `stories` folder will be bundled with neetoUI.
+Note that nothing in the `stories` or `examples` folder will be bundled with **neetoUI**.

 ## Building